Anirvana-jp/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >
       Anirban is a researcher who specializes in earthquake engineering.
-He earned his M.E. degree in 2018 and his Ph.D. in 2021 from the DPRI at Kyoto University in Japan.
+He earned his M.E. degree in 2018 and his Ph.D. in 2021 from the Disaster Prevention Research Institute at Kyoto University in Japan.
+He developed Uncertainty Projected Mapping (UPM), a Bayesian-based spatial interpolation method that has been applied for quantifying uncertainty in earthquake site-response maps.
+His research interests include studying the response to ambient noise in mountains in search of topographical signatures.
     actions: []
     media:
       type: ImageBlock